czottmann/linearis/README.md

 ```

 Ordering and getting "active +/- 1"

-- The cycles returned by the API include fields `isActive`, `isNext`, `isPrevious`
-  and a numerical `number` field.
-The CLI will prefer an active/next/previous
-  candidate when resolving ambiguous cycle names.
+- The cycles returned by the API include fields `isActive`, `isNext`, `isPrevious` and a numerical `number` field.
+The CLI will prefer an active/next/previous candidate when resolving ambiguous cycle names.
 - To get the active and the next cycle programmatically, do two calls locally:
-  1) `linearis cycles list --team Backend --active --limit 1` to get the active
-     cycle and its `number`.
+  1. `linearis cycles list --team Backend --active --limit 1` to get the active cycle and its `number`.
-  2) `linearis cycles list --team Backend --limit 10` and pick the cycle with
-     `number = (active.number + 1)` or check `isNext` on the returned nodes.
+  2. `linearis cycles list --team Backend --limit 10` and pick the cycle with `number = (active.number + 1)` or check `isNext` on the returned nodes.
-- If multiple cycles match a name and none is marked active/next/previous, the
-  CLI will return an error listing the candidates so you can use a precise ID
-  or scope with `--team`.
+- If multiple cycles match a name and none is marked active/next/previous, the CLI will return an error listing the candidates so you can use a precise ID or scope with `--team`.

+#### Flag Combinations

+The `cycles list` command supports several flag combinations:

+**Valid combinations:**

+- `cycles list` - All cycles across all teams
+- `cycles list --team Backend` - All Backend cycles
+- `cycles list --active` - Active cycles from all teams
+- `cycles list --team Backend --active` - Backend's active cycle only
+- `cycles list --team Backend --around-active 3` - Backend's active cycle ± 3 cycles

+**Invalid combinations:**

+- `cycles list --around-active 3` - ❌ Error: requires `--team`

+**Note:** Using `--active --around-active` together works but `--active` is redundant since `--around-active` always includes the active cycle.

 ### Advanced Usage